Practical tips to help you improve your credit score and repair your financial history.

 - Apply for credit repair.
 Once you've compared some credit repair companies and chosen the right one for you, you can contact them to apply for credit repair.
 You'll need to fill out a form detailing any listings or faults that you want them to examine and potentially resolve.

 - Pay a fee.
 Depending on the company, you may have to pay a fee to receive your consultation.
 Once they've reviewed your report, they may be able to give you a quote detailing the fees you'll have to pay.
-Depend on the service required, this could be hundreds or thousands of dollars.
+Depending on the service required, this could be hundreds or thousands of dollars.

 - Acceptance.
 If the company decides it can help you, it will accept your application and start looking into your credit history.